Keyboard shortcuts

 string-ref

-Extracts the nth character out of a given string.
+Extracts the nth character out of a given string, starting at 0.

 (string-ref str n) -> char?